GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 | [Python](https://python.helics.org/api/capi-py/#helicsFilterAddDestinationTarget)
 | [Julia](https://julia.helics.org/latest/api/#HELICS.helicsFilterAddDestinationTarget-Tuple{HELICS.Filter,%20String})

-Acts on previously registered filter and associated with a specific endpoint of the federate.
+Defines the endpoint receiving messages that the filter should act on.
+All messages going to the specified endpoint will run through the filter first.

 ---